 The Rookery

-I strongly encourage you to go check out the rooms in this place even if you don’t wind up booking here.
 Dark wood furnishings, including some four poster beds, will make you feel like you stepped into your own private London townhome.
+Guests call The Rookery extremely romantic, with some describing it as a castle stay in the city.

 The Rook’s Nest is their signature suite, and includes a big canopy bed, fully stocked bookshelves, and a lofted seating area beside a circular window.